Physics Bachelor's of Science Degree

-You’ll learn in a close-knit and vibrant community of scholars working together to find answers to questions like:
+Michigan Tech’s bachelor's of science degree in physics is for students interested in understanding how the universe works.
+You’ll learn in a close-knit and vibrant community of scholars working together with physicists around the world to find answers to questions like:

 • Where do the highest-energy cosmic rays come from?